Software-Engineering-Spring-2020/Learning-My-Friend/README.md

-# NewCollegePaint
+# Polly Paint

 This is the repository for the first project for Software Engineering Spring 2020 by HDMI.
-[View the documentation](./wiki).
+[View the documentation](https://github.com/Software-Engineering-Spring-2020/PollyPaint/wiki).